cqparts/cqparts/docs-sphinx/tutorials/part.rst

 Each wheel (left and right) can have their own radius, and width.

-We can't use inheritance for this example because we need to instantiate 2 different wheels, thea union them:
+We can't use inheritance for this example because we need to instantiate 2 different wheels, then union them:

 .. testcode::